bmx0r/bmx0r.github.io/_posts/2015-07-24-tomcat-native-issue.md

 ```

 This is due to the fact that our tomcat setup is using the tomcat native.
-After looking at the changelog of tomcat, it seems to be there since Tomcat 7.0.57.
+After looking at the changelog of tomcat, it seems to be there since Tomcat 7.0.57. (https://bz.apache.org/bugzilla/show_bug.cgi?id=53952)
 Unfortunately we didn't saw it directly, since tomcat start anyway (but has no listening socket).
 Unfortunately centos6 epel only provides tomcat-native-1.1.30-1.el6.x86_64
-So no toher option than rebuilding the rpm for centos6.
+So no other option than rebuilding the rpm for centos6.

 ## Rebuild the RPM from the src rpm of fedora